ufs-community/UFS_UTILS/README.md

 Utilities for the NCEP models.
 This is part of the [NCEPLIBS](https://github.com/NOAA-EMC/NCEPLIBS) project.

-Documentation for the chgres_cube utility can be found at https://noaa-emcufs-utils.readthedocs.io/en/latest/.
+Documentation for chgres_cube and other utilities can be found at https://noaa-emcufs-utils.readthedocs.io/en/latest/.

 Complete documentation can be found at